xaviervalarino/portfolio/src/case-studies/fringe-studio.md

 #### Project Scaffolding
-Gulp was used for preprocessing and bundling, including preparing images assets.
+Gulp was used for preprocessing and bundling, including preparing image assets.

 SVG format was used for the images, which could be easily inlined as text into the distribution code.
 Another benefit of SVG was that the application could programmatically change the colors and background patterns through CSS styles.